Balthazar review: Brunching French-American style at this upmarket brasserie

 To accompany our breakfast we opted for English Breakfast Tea and Fresh Orange Juice, which was good quality.
 The service was brilliant.
 We had numerous waiters attend to us during the meal and they were incredibly friendly and attentive.
 Overall, we all loved our breakfast – food, setting and service.
 I can’t wait to go back to try out the weekend brunch menu.

 - Balthazar, 4-6 Russell Street, Covent Garden, WC2E 7BN.
 Nearest station: Covent Garden or Holborn.
 For more information, visit the Balthazar website.

 For more of Metro Girl’s bar and restaurant reviews, click here.

-Posted on 16 August 2016, in Grub, London and tagged Balthazar, breakfast, brunch, covent garden, foodie, london.
+Posted on 16 Aug 2016, in Grub, London and tagged brunch, covent garden, foodie, London.
 Bookmark the permalink.
 Comments Off on Balthazar review: Brunching French-American style at this upmarket brasserie.